2i2c-org/infrastructure/docs/howto/operate/new-hub/index.md

 9. Send a link to the hub's Community Representative(s) so they can confirm that it works from their perspective as well.

 :::{note}
-If you need to deploy a new hub in a AWS cluster, there are some minor additional steps described on this [section](new-hub:aws).
+There are some minor additional steps if you need to [deploy a new hub in a AWS cluster](new-hub:aws).
 :::

 ## Automated vs. manual deploys